Monday, October 3, 2016

 The Mexicali Aguilas opened play last Thursday with a 2-1 win over Obregon, but the scheduled nightcap between Hermosillo and Kansas City was called off because of rain.
 There were no other washouts the rest of the way, although rain did delay at least one game for half an hour.
 The unbalanced schedule had Obregon playing four games (including two against traditional rival Hermosillo) while Los Mochis and Culiacan played just two games apiece.

-Results, let alone box scores and attendance figures, at this event were not easily available, but a little digging around on MexPac team websites turned up these results and highlights:
+Results from Tucson were not readily available, but a little digging around on MexPac team websites turned up these scores and highlights:

 THURSDAY, September 29

 Mexicali 2, Obregon 1 (Ramon Rios hit an RBI single for Mexicali)

 Hermosillo vs. Kansas City Royals prospects rained out

 Hermosillo 7, Obregon 4 (Roberto Ramos homered for Hermosillo)